ObrienlabsDev/biometric-backend/README.md

 }
 ```

-For the problem where the column names were auto converting from tsStart to ts_start - gemini was no help - stackoverflow as usually was.
+For the problem where the column names were auto converting from tsStart to ts_start.
 https://stackoverflow.com/questions/25283198/spring-boot-jpa-column-name-annotation-ignored

 ```